 THIS MONUMENT IS DEDICATED TO THE SEQUOIA HIGH SCHOOL STUDENTS WHO DIED WHILE SERVING THEIR COUNTRY

-"The Sequoia Veterans Memorial is a 4,000 pound California gray granite monument, 6' tall and 54" wide.
-It features the Sequoia Seal and 10' diameter polished black granite seals of the 7 branches of the military: Army, Marine Corps, Navy, Air Force, National Guard, Coast Guard and Merchant Marines.
+The Sequoia Veterans Memorial is a 4,000 pound California gray granite monument, 6’ tall and 54” wide.
+It features the Sequoia Seal and 10” diameter polished black granite seals of the seven branches of the military: Army, Marine Corps, Navy, Air Force, National Guard, Coast Guard and Merchant Marines.
 The lettering on the seals is gold leaf.
 The monument is set on a patio of engraved bricks and is surrounded by 22,000 square feet of lawn.
-Nine redwood trees and four weeping cherry trees grow near the monument and are marked with

 Sequoia High School